 Showing 1-24 of 31 items found in Events

-Come see live eagle demonstrations every Saturday in January at the Alton Visitor Center.
+Come see live eagle demonstrations 10 a.m. til 2 p.m. every Saturday in January at the Alton Visitor Center.
 See a live bald eagle up close and personal!
 Ask and learn about their species and habitats.
 Then, grab your official All Around Alton Eagle Watcher's Guide as you journey out along the Meeting of the Great Rivers National Scenic Byway to see eagles in their natural habitat.
 Free!
 For more information, call 1-800-ALTON-IL or go to www.VisitAlton.com.

 Join us for the kick-off of the eagle watching season.
 Activities include: live eagle meet & greet, preview of events at the Eagle Watching Hot Spots, kid's activities, crafts and eagle viewing walks.
 Learn about eagle watching - how to spot eagles, where to look and what brings the eagles here each winter.
 Then, head across the river to Downtown Alton for ice sculpting on the streets.

 Begin your holiday celebration escaping from the chaos of the season and experiencing the enchantment of Christmas at the "Christmas Wonderland" holiday light display.
 The "Grandpa Gang" has been at it again transforming Rock Springs Park in Alton, Illinois into a Winter Wonderland.
 Visitors can drive through the park to view more than 2 million lights, cascading waterfalls of lights, lighted trees and displays, and visit Santa Claus in the Enchanted Forest.
-Christmas Wonderland 2009 will be open from November 27th through December 27th.
+Christmas Wonderland 2016 will be open from November 25th through December 27th.
 The suggested donation is $7 for cars and small vans or $1 per person for vehicles holding more than 10 people.
-Carriage rides will be available first come first serve on weekends.
-For more information about Christmas Wonderland, call 1-800-258-6645.
+There will also be a special walk-through night (no cars allowed) the first Monday after Thanksgiving.
+Admission for the walk-through night is $1 per person.
+For more information about Christmas Wonderland, call (800) 258-6645.

 Witness the "Masters of the Sky" birds of prey demonstration.
 Come see eagles, falcons, owls and other birds of prey at this educational and informational program.
 Show times at 11 a.m., 1 p.m. and 3 p.m.
-Also, there will be a free eagle display at noon and 2 p.m. for 30 minutes in the gallery on Feb.
-14 - 15.
-For more information, call the National Great Rivers Museum at (877) 462-6979.
+The National Great Rivers Museum will be full of crafts and activities for the kids, opportunities for photos with "Eric the Eagle", and more!
+For more information, call the National Great Rivers Museum at (618) 462-6979.

-This unique celebration of Christmas features a drive through light display, tree and wreath displays, an interactive children's village, camel rides and an indoor laser show.
+This unique celebration of Christmas features a drive through light display, tree and wreath displays, a lego display, lego maze, camel rides and a petting zoo.
 With over one million lights, this event celebrates Christmas in all it's glory.

 The Christkindlmarket is a four-week, open-air market modeled after the famous Nuremberg Christmas market dating back to 1545.
 The market offers shopping opportunities and serves as a winter wonderland meeting place for family and friends.
 Plus, enjoy German delicacies like brats, goulash and potato pancakes while you’re there.

-Enter a winter wonderland illuminated by the laughter of children and more than one million lights at Lincoln Park Zoo’s annual ZooLights Presented by ComEd and Charter One.
+Enter a winter wonderland illuminated by the laughter of children and more than one million lights at Lincoln Park Zoo’s annual ZooLights.
 This holiday classic has become one of the Windy City’s must-see seasonal events.
-Watch live ice carving then escape Jack Frost with an exotic trip past crocodiles, pygmy hippos and meerkats at the Regenstein African Journey.
+Join us for the brilliance of this fun, free, family-oriented holiday celebration, featuring luminous displays and holiday-season activities throughout zoo grounds.
 Animal exhibits stay open late as guests roam taking in the lights, music and taking photos with Santa.
 Prepare holiday crafts and enjoy the zoo’s incredible animals immersed in an atmosphere unlike any other.